Andrew Horton: Career

-He was previously finance director of BG and has been on the board since June 2003.
-Prior to that, he was the UK chief financial officer at ING and was the deputy global chief financial officer and global head of finance for the equity markets division of ING Barings, having held various financial positions with the company since January 1997.
-He qualified as a chartered accountant with Coopers and Lybrand in 1987.
+Horton qualified as a chartered accountant with Coopers and Lybrand in 1987.
+He was the UK chief financial officer at ING and was the deputy global chief financial officer and global head of finance for the equity markets division of ING Barings, having held various financial positions with the company since January 1997.
+He was subsequently finance director of BG and served on the board from June 2003.
+He was appointed chief executive of Beazley, a European insurance company, on 1 September 2008.

-In March 2021, Andrew Horton was announced as the next Group CEO of QBE Insurance.
+In March 2021, it was announced that Horton would be the next Group CEO of QBE Insurance.

 Andrew Horton recently appeared on BBC Radio 4's show 'The Bottom Line', hosted by Evan Davis.